justinwolfe/letters/README.md

 - Built for the [Buttondown](https://buttondown.email) newsletter platform
 - Uses React, Vite, Better-SQLite3, Express, and more
-- Deploys seamlessly to GitHub Pages
+- Deploys seamlessly to Cloudflare Pages